 If you depend on naps during the day, you may not be getting enough rest at night.
 But if you do snooze during the day, try and keep it to 20 minutes or less—and the earlier in the day, the better.3 Long naps, especially close to bedtime, can interfere with falling asleep for the long-haul.

 Getting physical activity is part of the recipe for a healthy lifestyle.
 It’s good for your body and mind—and can even help you sleep better at night.
-According to NSF, “as little as 10 minutes of aerobic exercise, such as walking or cycling, can dramatically improve the quality of your nighttime sleep, especially when done on a regular basis (and) exercisers may reduce their risk for developing troublesome sleep disorders, such as sleep apnea and restless leg syndrome.”
+According to NSFlink opens in a new window, “as little as 10 minutes of aerobic exercise, such as walking or cycling, can dramatically improve the quality of your nighttime sleep, especially when done on a regular basis (and) exercisers may reduce their risk for developing troublesome sleep disorders, such as sleep apnea and restless leg syndrome.”

 Keep in mind: you’ll want to avoid vigorous exercise 3 to 4 hours before you head to bed.3 It might leave you too energized to drift off.